 Raufarhólshellir Lava Cave is one of the biggest lava tube caves in Iceland.
 Discover an underground world that’s like nothing else you’ve ever seen above ground.

-Located in southeast Iceland, Raufarholshellir is the 4th largest lava cave in the country.
+Located in South West of Iceland, Raufarholshellir is the 4th largest lava cave in the country.
 The tunnel stretches for nearly 1,4 km (0.87 mi) and the ceiling reaches up to 10 m (33 ft) in height!

 Learn everything you need to know about this unique underground miracle or, even better — join a lava tunnel tour and see the exceptional beauty of Raufarholshellir with your own eyes!